LucianoSassano/WeatherApp/README.md

       3- Open the command prompt and type git --version (if correctly installed it should display the current git version).

+## Setup:

+After downloading all the required resources and generating your own API key you will need to set this on the .env file.<br />
+This repository contains a sample .env file called ".env_sample".<br /> Here you should replace the variable value corresponding to the API key with your own in order for the app to work.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).